arnlen/flying-robots/source/_posts/2015-08-07-developing-the-mission-control-center-software.markdown

 It's so exciting!
 On this first "balloon" iteration, I'm discovering so many things right now!
 It's amazing!

-Here are a few details of the Mission Control Center I'm actually developing, and what will be under the hood:
+Here are a few details of the Mission Control Center software I'm actually developing, and what will be under the hood:

 - **An API** developed in Ruby on Rails.
 This part would do all the core business jobs.
 - **A frontend** developed in EmberJS.
 This would be the monitor part, from which I would be able to interact with the flying robot.